alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 **When is a phone call more appropriate than email?** In almost all cases your follow ups should be via email.
 Talk with your Career Coach if you think a phone call would be appropriate.

-**Don’t assume the employer isn’t interested.** Employers, especially internal tech and HR recruiters, are inundated with applications for every position.
+**Don’t assume the employer isn’t interested.** Employers, especially internal and HR recruiters, are inundated with applications for every position.
 Reviewing applicants takes time, so be patient.
 It’s not personal.

 **Be positive.** In every piece of communication, remain positive and enthusiastic about the connection/job opportunity.
 Don’t say things like “since I haven’t heard from you I’m guessing the job is no longer available or you aren’t interested”.
-Never use language that sounds like you’re angry or offended either, like “It’s been some time since I interviewed for the software engineering role.
+Never use language that sounds like you’re angry or offended either, like “It’s been some time since I interviewed for the [Job Title] role.
 Would you please update me on the status of my application?
 This weeks-long process is hampering my job search and it really would be nice to know.”

 **Don’t call them out.** Don’t ever scold an employer because you think they’re taking too long.
 Using language like “it’s been 5 days since I heard from you and I’m wondering if you’re still interested in speaking with me about the opportunity” is not appropriate.
 You’re the one that needs their help.
 This behavior will dramatically reduce your chances of the employer responding to you in a positive way.
 This sort of attitude in general toward people will not serve you well in your job search.